 After a long holiday season of suboptimal eating habits, your students could use a refresher on nutrition and healthy food choices!
 Get the ball rolling by studying MyPlate and other visual resources and having students brainstorm healthy meals that cover all the food groups.
 A bit of internet research makes it easy to put together a heart-healthy classroom cookbook for students to take home.

 Don’t forget to plan some fun science lessons that show what a real heart looks like and how it works.
-Kids love learning about the human body, and you could even make some anatomically correct valentines for a fun final project!
+Kids love learning about the human body.
+You could even make some anatomically correct valentines for a fun final project!